gnzzz/IT8951/docs/README.md

 # it8951

 it8951 is a node.js module written in typescript for the IT8951 e-paper controller.
+Only tested on the WaveShare e-paper HAT, but should in theory work in other situations.

+## Update speed

+The speed to update the screen is directly linked to the amount of data being transferred.
+If the update frequency is not quick enough then try to use a lower bits per pixel image.

 ## Hardware compatibility

-In theory, the package is compatible with any version of Raspberry Pi or similar boards with a BCM2835 chip.
-The package is tested on a Raspberry Pi 4.
+The package is compatible with any version of Raspberry Pi or similar boards with a BCM2835 chip and tested on a Raspberry Pi 4.
 It should be compatible with a generic IT8951 setup, but has only been tested on a [WaveShare e-paper HAT](https://www.waveshare.com/wiki/10.3inch_e-Paper_HAT_(D)).

 ## Examples